nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 meta_title: Nimdone | Make Medical Presentation
 meta_description: >-
   Best tool to make medical powerpoint presentations.
-A new search experience on PubMed, organize papers in an online library and fast way to make presentations.
+A new search experience on PubMed, organize papers in an online library and faster way to make presentations.
 ---